Design Considerations for Terracotta Rainscreen Systems

-One of the key characteristics of terracotta is low heat transfer – feature that holds its heads and shoulders above many products in the market.
+One of the key characteristics of terracotta is low heat transfer – a feature that holds its heads and shoulders above many products in the market.

 A typical 3mm solid aluminium had approximately 8-9kg or aluminium mass per M2.
 Depending on the type of terracotta cladding, the weight could be over $40 kg/M2.
 Terracotta’s higher mass value means that the thermal performance of a building is enhanced by using this product.

-The heat transfer process through the building wall occurs by the conduction, convection, and radiation.
-For example, in the daytime the solar radiation hits the external all surface, a part of which is released to the outdoor environment and the other part if absorbed and conducted across the material.
+The heat transfer process through the building wall occurs by conduction, convection, and radiation.
+For example, in the daytime, the solar radiation hits the external all surface, a part of which is released to the outdoor environment and the other part if absorbed and conducted across the material.
 The heat transfer through the building envelope depends on several factors but the key one that is a benefit of terracotta is the thermal mass.

-Thermal mass the amount of heat energy that the object can absorb and store.
+Thermal mass is the amount of heat energy that the object can absorb and store.
 In the building, thermal mass can significantly minimise indoor temperature fluctuation and reduce the heating and cooling demand.